Cloudouble/element/README.md

 * the script has to be a clean class definition like (for an custom 'example' element)
 * you can inherit from other Elements, simply use their class name instead of ```HTMLElement``` as below
 * if you are inheriting, also put the name of the parent class as the value of the ```extends``` static property
-* define all properties that can be set / get via attributes in the ```__properties``` static array.
-One include the current classes' properties, don't include inherited properties, they are automatically taken care of
+* define all properties that can be set / get via attributes in the ```observedAttributes``` static getter function.
+To include inherited properties, use the structure as shown in the example below.
 * you can specify which native element to ultimately extend from by using it's class name instead of ```HTMLElement``` as below
 * if you are not extending ```HTMLElement``` then you must put in a static``` __extendsTag``` property in the definition class, with the value of the tag that you are immediately extending from